Timeframe for Completing a Data Subject Access Request

 General Data Protection Regulation (GDPR) Guidelines

-The GDPR, which came into effect in 2018, has established robust guidelines for handling DSARs within the European Union and processing personal data of EU citizens.
-The legislation has set out clear and specific requirements for organizations, including the timeframe for responding to DSARs, the provision of requested information, and the need to ensure data security and privacy.
+The GDPR, which came into effect in 2018, has established robust guidelines for handling DSARs within the European Union and processing the personal data of EU citizens.
+The legislation has set out clear and specific requirements for organisations, including the timeframe for responding to DSARs, the provision of requested information, and the need to ensure data security and privacy.

 Other Relevant Laws and Regulations